Uloma-tech/LITA-Capstone-project/README.md

 # LITA-Capstone-project
-### Project Overview
+#Project Overview
-### This project explores the sales performance analysis of a retail store.
-### In this project Excel, SQL and PowerBI tools were used for data cleaning and visualisation.
-### By analysing the various parameters in the data set we seek to make reasonable decisions to enable the retail store maximise more profits and retain customers loyalty.
+### This project explores the sales performance analysis of a retail store.By analysing the various parameters in the data set, we seek to make reasonable decisions to enable the retail store maximise more profits and retain customers loyalty.

+### Data Sources
+##The primary data source in the provided Excel file, "LITA Capstone Dataset.xlsx," consists of sales data related to customer transactions.
+The dataset typically includes the following fields:

+### OrderID: A unique identifier for each order.
+### Customer Id**: The identifier for each customer.
+### Product: The type of product sold (e.g., Shirt, Shoes, Hat).
+### Region: The geographical area where the sale occurred (e.g., North, South, East, West).
+### OrderDate: The date when the order was placed.
+### Quantity: The number of items sold in the order.
+### UnitPrice: The price per unit of the product.
+### The dataset provides valuable insights into sales performance and customer demographics for reporting and visualization purposes.